Abdelmoghit-IDH/auth-game-streaming/README.md

 # User management-game-streaming

-A user management and authentication library for Express apps.
+A user management and authentication for Express apps.

-It automatically creates and adds the following API endpoints to an Express app:
+The available API endpoints to an Express app:

 - user registration
 - user login